• Menu

 What to ask your barber

 Ask for very short trimmed sideburns and an overall length of your locks or around 3 inches long.
-The front hair should be cut in a fringe that will cover the forehead to create the round- appearance.
+The front hair should be cut in a fringe that will cover the forehead to create a round- appearance.
+A trendy Korean hairstyle that is worth trying.

 9. Caesar Cut Men Haircuts

-Named after the iconic Roman emperor, Julius Caesar, that wore his hair in a similar way, the Caesar cut is defined by the front bangs covering the forehead and the forward combed hair.
+Named after the iconic Roman emperor, Julius Caesar, that wore his hair in a similar way, the Caesar haircut is defined by the front bangs covering the forehead and the forward combed hair.

 Source